wangfowen/owenwangdotcom/_posts/2017-06-23-opportunity-inequality.md

 In simpler times, I used to think that the world would be a better place if everyone just made the same income.
-But I came to see that capitalism overall does better for pushing the world along, and wealth disparity is at the heart of capitalism.
+But I came to see that capitalism overall does better for allowing society to self correct issues it faces, and wealth disparity is at the heart of capitalism.
 Income inequality motivates people to make changes in their lives and not remain stagnant.

 As my thoughts on the topic matured, I began to see what I really had a problem with was not the income inequality, but the opportunity inequality that